 The controller also comes loaded with a variety of pads per deck.
 This includes:

 - Hot cues

-Clearly, this is a very feature-packed, tech-heavy standalone controller that offers the type of versatility and flexibility that the mobile DJ loves and needs.
-To learn more about this leading model by Denon, click the button bellow.
+Clearly, this is a very feature-packed, tech-heavy all in one DJ controller that offers the type of versatility and flexibility that the mobile DJ loves and needs, without the use of a laptop or PC.
+To learn more about this leading model by Denon, click the button below.